 Accounts receivable are recorded at the invoiced amount and do not bear interest.
 It is the policy of management to review the outstanding accounts receivable monthly, as well as the bad debt write-offs experienced in the past, and establish an allowance for doubtful accounts.
 Account balances are charged off against the allowance when management determines it is probable the receivable will not be recovered.
-Accounts and notes receivable are net of an allowance for doubtful accounts of \$3 million and \$2 million at December 31, 2013 and 2012, respectively.
-The provision for doubtful accounts in CenterPoint Houston's Statements of Consolidated Income for each of the years ended 2013, 2012 and 2011 was \$2 million.
+The provision for doubtful accounts in CenterPoint Houston's Statements of Consolidated Income for 2014, 2013 and 2012 was \$3 million, \$2 million and \$2 million, respectively.